SoftwareCraftmanship2526/backend/docs/README.md

 Welcome to the Uber-like Backend API documentation!

+Before doing any testing read the 'Seed Database' part of the readme

 ## Architecture

 This project implements **Screaming Architecture** - an architectural approach where the codebase structure immediately reveals what the application does.